Safe people

-People are at the heart of the Safe System approach to road safety.
-As road users, we have a responsibility to ourselves and others to act safely on and around the road, follow the road rules and drive in a way that suits the conditions.
-We can prevent crashes and save lives by making safe choices.
+All road users, have a responsibility to act safely on and around the road, follow the road rules and drive or ride in a way that suits the conditions.
+Making safe choices can prevent crashes and save lives.

 Community education & behavioural programs